logancyang/obsidian-copilot/README.md

 - Unlimited context, i.e. very long notes, a collection of notes or the entire vault
 - Integration with more LLMs, including open-source and local ones.

-## FAQ (please read before submitting an issue)
+## 🤔 FAQ (please read before submitting an issue)
-- You need access to GPT-4 **API** to use it in this plugin!
-If you don't have API access, you will see an error "model not found".
+- "model_not_found"
-  - A common misunderstanding I see is that some think they have access to GPT-4 API when they get ChatGPT plus subscription.
-That is not true.
-You still need to get access to GPT-4 API to use the GPT-4 model in this plugin.
+  - A common misunderstanding I see is that some think they have access to GPT-4 API when they get ChatGPT Plus subscription.
+That is not true. **You need to get access to GPT-4 API to use the GPT-4 model in this plugin**.
 Please check if you can successfully use your model in the OpenAI playground first https://platform.openai.com/playground?mode=chat&model=gpt-4.
-If not, you can apply for GPT-4 API access here https://openai.com/waitlist/gpt-4-api
+If not, you can apply for GPT-4 API access here https://openai.com/waitlist/gpt-4-api.
+Once you have access to the API, you can use GPT-4 with this plugin without the ChatGPT Plus subsciption!
+- "insufficient_quota"
+  - It might be because you haven't set up payment for your OpenAI account, or you exceeded your max monthly limit.
+OpenAI has a cap on how much you can use their API, usually $120 for individual users.

 ## 🔔 Note
 - The chat history is not saved by default.
 Please use "**Save as Note**" to save it.
 The note will have a title `Chat-Year_Month_Day-Hour_Minute_Second`, you can change its name as needed.